onqtam/headjack/docs/why/cryptohistory.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Science, peer review & [DeSci](https://future.com/what-is-decentralized-science-aka-desci/)
 ██████████████████████████████████████████████████████████████████

+> "If the studies are fake, imagine the meta-analyses." - [Sven Schnieders](https://twitter.com/SvenSchnieders/status/1761418446842044460)

 > "Research by salaried laborers is becoming a rent-seeking citation ring consisting of large scale imitative rituals, with a decreasing number of results, an increasing cluelessness of participants, and a multiplication of useless rules." - [Nassim Nicholas Taleb](https://twitter.com/nntaleb/status/1009417068926722048)